dandavison/delta/README.md

 ## A syntax-highlighter for git and diff output

 Delta provides language syntax-highlighting, within-line insertion/deletion detection, and restructured diff output for git on the command line.
-All the syntax-highlighting color themes that are available with [bat](https://github.com/sharkdp/bat/) are available with delta.
 Here's what `git show` looks like when git is configured to use delta as its pager:

 <br>